badiaamakhlouf/DS_ML_InterviewBank/pages/data_visualization_and_eda.md

 - It is also known as a box-and-whisker plot.
 - It is useful for quickly understanding the range, central tendency, variability, and outliers within a dataset.
 - It provides several key pieces of information about a dataset:
-    - **Median:** The line inside the box shows the middle value of the data.
+    - **Median:** the line inside the box represents the median (50th percentile) of the data, showing the central tendency.
-    - **Spread:** The box's length indicates how data is spread out—the longer the box, the more spread out the data.
+    - **Spread:** the length of the box (interquartile range, IQR) indicates the spread of the middle 50% of the data.
+The longer the box, the greater the variability in the data.
-    - **Outliers:** Points beyond the whiskers indicate potential unusual data points or outliers.
+    - **Outliers:** points beyond the whiskers indicate potential unusual data points or outliers.
-    - **Symmetry:** It shows whether the data distribution is symmetrical or skewed.
+    - **Symmetry:** it provides a visual indication of symmetry or asymmetry in the data distribution.
+A symmetrical distribution will have a box plot where the median divides the box equally, and the whiskers are of equal length on both sides.
+Asymmetrical distributions will have medians that do not divide the box equally and uneven whisker lengths..
-    - **Comparison:** It allows for easy comparison of data between different groups or categories.
+    - **Comparison:** it allows for easy comparison between different groups or categories within the dataset via using multiple box plots side by side to compare the distributions of different groups.
+    - **Skewness:** the position of the median within the box can give an indication of skewness.
+If the median is closer to the lower quartile (bottom of the box), the data may be negatively skewed (left-skewed); if closer to the upper quartile (top of the box), the data may be positively skewed (right-skewed)

 <img src="images/boxplot.png" width="500">